How To Towel Dry Your Hair With Less Damage

 I want you to imagine this scenario.
 You’ve just had the hair washing of your life!
 All of your products worked well together.
 Your hair is clean but not squeaky clean and stripped of all moisture.
-Your deep conditioning was magic and your hair feels hydrated, moisturized, and tangle-free.
+Your deep conditioning was magic, and your hair feels hydrated, moisturized, and tangle-free.

 You step out of the shower or raise your head from the sink (whichever is your preference) and dry your hair with a towel.
 Wait a minute!
 You look at the towel and see several strands of your hair stuck to the towel instead of on your head!
-Plus your hair is starting to frizz. (cue the dramatic music).
+Plus, your hair is starting to frizz. (cue the dramatic music).

 (This post includes some affiliate links.
-Should you click an affiliate link and make a purchase I may receive a small commission at no extra cost to you.)
+If you click an affiliate link and make a purchase, I may receive a small commission.)

 It may not be your hair products, the air, or even your hair.
 It’s probably your towel.